Guest post by Claudia from My Adventures Across the World

 The hostel has both dorms (each having their own shower and toilet) and private rooms.
 The dorms are comfortable.
 The private rooms are actually very large.
 They are simple, but spotless.

 Breakfast is a great spread of eggs, salads, breads, cereals and what not – in perfect Israeli style.
+The breakfast alone makes it one of the best hostels in Israel!

 Again, what makes Abraham Hostel one of the best hostels in Israel is the incredibly kind and helpful staff – from the receptionists to the volunteers to the managers, they are all very kind and helpful.
+To check the latest prices and availability, click here!

 The Fauzi Azar Inn in Nazareth is more than just a great hostel.
 It is one of the most interesting places to visit in the city.
 The hostel is located in the Old City, close to the market and to the Basilica of the Annunciation and right where the Jesus Trail that goes all the way to Capernaum, through Galilee, starts.